kin-labs/kin-developer-docs-old/docs/docs/architecture-overview/index.md

 ### Client App

 The client app acts as the interface with users, allowing them to create, manage and use their Kin accounts.
-Two client SDKs are currently available: [Android](https://github.com/kinecosystem/kin-android) and [iOS](https://github.com/kinecosystem/kin-ios).
+Several client SDKs are currently available — [click here to see a full list](/sdks/).

 Creating an account for a user begins with creating an account keypair.
 The client SDKs provide classes and methods for creating and storing the account keypair, which is required for users to access their account.
 An account keypair consists of a public address (i.e. public key), and a private key (i.e. private/secret seed).
 The private key is stored on the user’s device and is only accessible by the app.
 After creating a keypair, the client SDK then submits a request to Agora to create the user's Kin account on the blockchain.